 Personal income tax is commonly discussed as 15% with a higher 23% rate above the statutory threshold for high income.
 For current rates, thresholds, credits, and deductions, check the Financial Administration or a Czech tax adviser, especially because the threshold changes with average wages.

-The flat-rate tax regime (paušální daň) can simplify life for eligible OSVČ freelancers by combining income-tax, social-insurance, and health-insurance advances into one monthly payment. ČSSZ's 2026 materials list flat-rate bands of CZK 9,162, CZK 16,745, and CZK 27,139 per month, and Financial Administration announced that first-band payments would be reduced from July 2026 with an overpayment created for the first half of the year.
+The flat-rate tax regime (paušální daň) can simplify life for eligible OSVČ freelancers by combining income-tax, social-insurance, and health-insurance advances into one monthly payment.
+Financial Administration and ČSSZ materials should be checked for the month you are paying: 2026 first-band amounts changed during the year, with commonly cited 2026 bands of CZK 9,162, CZK 16,745, and CZK 27,139 per month from July 2026, while the first band was higher earlier in the year.
 Do not opt in without checking eligibility, VAT status, income mix, expense profile, and the annual notification deadline.

 Social security is handled through ČSSZ. ČSSZ says a self-employed person has Czech social-security obligations, including registration with the competent district administration, insurance-premium payments, and annual income-and-expense statements.
-For 2026, ČSSZ states that the maximum annual assessment base is CZK 2,350,416 and that the minimum main-activity advance changes from CZK 5,720 to CZK 5,005 from the July 2026 advance.
+For 2026, ČSSZ states that the maximum annual assessment base is CZK 2,350,416 and that the minimum main-activity advance changes from CZK 5,720 to CZK 5,005 from the July 2026 advance; individual advances can be higher after annual reconciliation.

 Health insurance is mandatory through a Czech health-insurance fund for people in the Czech public system.
 Main-activity OSVČ freelancers usually pay monthly health-insurance advances and file an annual overview with their insurer.
-The exact amount depends on current rules, your main/secondary activity status, and your assessment base.
+VZP lists the minimum self-employed advance as CZK 3,306, but your final amount depends on income, insurer records, and whether your activity is main or secondary.

 Possibly, depending on tax residence, where the work is performed, where the client is located, whether foreign withholding applies, and whether a tax treaty applies.
 Keep contracts, invoices, platform statements, bank records, certificates of tax residence, and withholding documents.
 Use a Czech tax adviser for treaty and foreign-tax-credit questions.